paulross/TotalDepth/docs/source/cmd_line_tools/RP66V1_cmd_line_tools.rst

+  -h, --help            show this help message and exit --version             show program's version number and exit -k, --keep-going      Keep going as far as sensible.
+Default: False.
+  -v, --verbose         Increase verbosity, additive [default: 0] -r, --recurse         Process the input recursively.
+Default: False.
+  -l LOG_LEVEL, --log-level LOG_LEVEL
+                        Log Level as an integer or symbol.
+(0<->NOTSET, 10<->DEBUG, 20<->INFO, 30<->WARNING, 40<->ERROR,
+                        50<->CRITICAL) [default: 20]
+  -j JOBS, --jobs JOBS  Max processes when multiprocessing.Zero uses number of
+                        native CPUs [8].
+Negative value disables
+                        multiprocessing code.
+Default: -1.
-  -h, --help            show this help message and exit -r, --recurse         Process files recursively. [default: False] -e, --encrypted       Output encrypted Logical Records as well. [default:
+  -e, --encrypted       Output encrypted Logical Records as well. [default:
                         False]
-  -k, --keep-going      Keep going as far as sensible. [default: False] --frame-slice FRAME_SLICE
+  --frame-slice FRAME_SLICE
-                        Do not process all frames but split or slice the frames.
-Sample is of the form "1/N" so a maximum of N frames will be processed.
+                        Do not process all frames but sample or slice the frames.
+SAMPLE: Sample is of the form "N" so a maximum of N frames, roughly regularly spaced, will be processed.
 N must be +ve, non-zero integer.
+Example:
-Example: "1/64" - process a maximum of 64 frames.
-Slice the frames is of the form start,stop,step as a comma separated list.
+                        "64" - process a maximum of 64 frames.
+SLICE: Slice the frames is of the form start,stop,step as a comma separated list.
 Values can be absent or "None".
-Examples: ",," - every frame, ",,2" - every other frame, ",10," - frames 0 to 9, "4,10,2" - frames 4, 6, 8, "40,-1,4" - every fourth frame from 40 to the end.
-Results will be truncated by frame array length. [default: ",,"] -l LOG_LEVEL, --log-level LOG_LEVEL
+                        Examples: ",," - every frame, ",,2" - every other
+                        frame, ",10," - frames 0 to 9, "4,10,2" - frames 4, 6,
-                        Log Level as an integer or symbol.
-(0<->NOTSET, 10<->DEBUG, 20<->INFO, 30<->WARNING, 40<->ERROR,
-                        50<->CRITICAL) [default: 20]
+                        8, "40,-1,4" - every fourth frame from 40 to the end.
+                        Results will be truncated by frame array length.
+                        [default: ",," i.e. all frames]
   --log-process LOG_PROCESS
                         Writes process data such as memory usage as a log INFO line every LOG_PROCESS seconds.
-If 0.0 no process data is logged. [default: 0.0]
-  -v, --verbose         Increase verbosity, additive [default: 0] --gnuplot GNUPLOT     Directory to write the gnuplot data.
+If 0.0 no process data is logged. [default: 0.0] --gnuplot GNUPLOT     Directory to write the gnuplot data.

 Here is an example of `the HTML summary of a single RP66V1 file <../_static/RP66V1/example.html>`_ .

+.. _cmd_line_tools_rp66v1_tdrp66v1tolas:

 Converting RP66V1 Files to LAS Files with ``tdrp66v1tolas``
 ===================================================================